 This photo (below) shows a “Winter Wren”, which is a different species entirely from the Carolina Wren.
 The Winter Wren often can be seen during migration, or over the Winter-to-Early Spring period where they will generally be found in the Southern states.
 They are shaped and sized very closely to the Carolina Wren, however they are a different species and almost appear as if they were dirty or have mottled feathers like a fledgling Carolina Wren might have.

-You may have heard someone refer to them as a "House Wren", but that too is a different species.
-In fact, there are NINE species of Wren in North America.
+There are NINE species of Wren in North America.
 While they have similarities between them, they are all unique in their size, coloration, calls and esapecially their diet!
 While 9 species may seem like a lot, there are actually 88 species of Wrens worldwide! (link to referencing material on wikipedia).

 Thanks for reading our blog and watching our videos!